Kiedtl/mouse/README.md

 <!-- TRY TYPING "MOUSE PROTECT MOUSE" -->

 ## Easter eggs
 I've buried around 8  easter eggs in Mouse.
-If you think you've found one, please file an issue!
+If you think you've found one, please file an issue with the `easter egg` label!

 ## Contributing
 PR's are welcome, as long as they conform to the basic code style of this repository: